EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 As a rule, a conclusion of no compliance for any one standard prevents an overall judgement of substantial compliance.

 The overall judgement does not distinguish between substantial compliance and full compliance, since for inclusion on the Register it is sufficient to substantially comply with the ESG.
-Likewise, if the conclusion is not substantially compliant, no difference is made between partial or no compliance.
+Likewise, if the conclusion is not substantially compliant, no difference is made between partial or no compliance (see Figure 2).

 ![Figure 2: Steps to the Register Committee's overall judgement](RC_12_2_Chart_FromStandardToHolistic.svg)

 # 6. Interpretations of Specific Standards

-In the following, the document summarises the principal interpretations of the standards and expectations of the Register Committee towards reports.
+In the following, the document summarises the principal interpretations of the standards and expectations of the Register Committee towards external review reports.
 For the different standards, the following are provided:

 * **Reports should at least address:** summarises the questions to which the Register Committee expects to find answers in the external review report in order to demonstrate compliance with the standard.

   The Register Committee requires that the external review report clearly presents the evidence and the panel's analysis that support the panel's conclusion.

 * **Interpretations:** specify how the Register Committee interprets a specific standard.
 They usually cover situations or scenarios where the standard has shown to be unclear or that have led to questions frequently.
 They are only given for those standards where this is needed, and they are derived from precedents that have been set over the years.